yaoyao-liu/minimal-light/README.md

 ### Using the HTML version

 The compiled HTML files are available in the `html_source_file` folder.
-If you donn't like Jekyll
+If you don't like Jekyll, you may directly edit and use the HTML version.

 ## Customizing